jeffatoptics/jeff-minima/README.md

 1. add an emoji favicon 🐬 in customer-head.html. you can change it to any emoji or remove the line `<link rel="icon"..`

-1. copy auto theme code from [sandervoerman/minima](https://github.com/sandervoerman/minima/blob/prefers-color-scheme/_sass/minima/skins/auto.scss)
+1. copy auto theme code `auto.scss` from [sandervoerman/minima](https://github.com/sandervoerman/minima/blob/prefers-color-scheme/_sass/minima/skins/auto.scss)

 ## Usage